scalar-labs/scalardb/docs/getting-started-with-scalardb-on-jdbc.md

 # The maximum number of open statements that can be allocated from the statement pool at the same time, or negative for no limit.
 The default is -1
 #scalar.db.jdbc.prepared_statements_pool.max_open=-1

-# The type of the transaction manager. "consensus-commit" or "jdbc" can be set.
-The default is "consensus-commit"
-#scalar.db.jdbc.transaction_manager_type=consensus-commit
 ```

 Please follow [Getting Started with Scalar DB](getting-started-with-scalardb.md) to run the application.